noi-techpark/webcomp-boilerplate/README.md

 - Docker

 ## Start from the web-component boilerplate
-You'll have to start from the boilerplate made available by the noi-tech park on GitHub [here](https://github.com/noi-techpark/webcomp-boilerplate).
+You'll have to start from the boilerplate made available by the NOI Techpark on GitHub [here](https://github.com/noi-techpark/webcomp-boilerplate).
-Before beginning check out how to contribute to the Noi GitHUb [here](https://github.com/noi-techpark/documentation/blob/main/contributors.md).
+Before beginning check out how to contribute to the Noi GitHUb [here](https://github.com/noi-techpark/odh-docs/wiki/Contributor-Guidelines:-Getting-started).
 - Fork the repository
-- Checkout a topic branch from the development branch.
+- Checkout a topic branch from the `main` branch.
 - Then ask the customer care ([help@opendatahub.com](mailto:help@opendatahub.com)) for a repository for your project, that will be the repository to which you'll make the pull request to.

 In the boilerplate it's integrated an hello world webcomponent ready to use.
 If you have the prerequisites installed to run the hello world you'll have to just use these three commands in the powershell terminal: